The Do's and Don'ts of engagement ring shopping

 DON’T: Feel like you must spend three-months’ salary

 The average cost of an engagement ring is about $5,000—but how much you choose to spend is a matter of personal preference, your comfort level and where you’re at financially.
 Ask yourself: How much can I afford to spend considering my savings, income, and expenses?

 DO: Choose the setting first

 When it comes to figuring out how to buy an engagement ring, in most cases you should choose the setting first.
 If you first figure out the type of setting that will work best for your partner’s lifestyle and personal style, the choice of diamond becomes easier.
-Further, the metal you choose for the setting will help determine the color grade of the center diamond.
+Further, the metal you choose for the setting will help determine the colour grade of the centre diamond.

 DO: Think about the recipient’s lifestyle

 When engagement ring shopping, consider your partner’s hobbies, lifestyle and sense of style.
-For those drawn to clean, elegant looks, a solitaire ring is often the perfect choice.
-If they love complex outfits with lots of layers, a halo engagement ring is usually favorite.
+Ladies, for those drawn to clean, elegant looks, a solitaire ring is often the perfect choice.
+If they love complex outfits with lots of layers, a halo engagement ring is usually favourite.
 For someone in-between the two, go for a solitaire with a diamond band for subtle added sparkle.